Vexels gives you the power to be a professional graphic designer, even if you aren’t.

 Here are some of the other features Vexels has to offer:

 Print-ready designs are one of the easiest ways to hit the ground running.
-These designs are ready to download and immediately upload to your print-on-demand platform of choice.
-Of course, you also have the option to make your own edits or use elements from these designs in your own unique rendition.
+These designs are ready to download and immediately upload to your favorite print-on-demand platform of choice.
+Of course, you also have the option to make your own edits or use elements from these designs for your own unique rendition.

 Design Elements (.svg, .png, vectors, etc.)

 Vexels also has a library of more than 50,000 vector graphics at your disposal.
 These give you true control over your creative process.
 Whether you are looking for an element to spice up a simple text-based design or you want a finished product, you have thousands of options to choose from.